JMares14/JMares14/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

 # 💫 About Me:
 Hello everyone :wave:, my name is Jorge.
-My passions for video games and technology have led me down the road of programing and I am now a Full-Stack developer!
+My passions for video games and technology have led me down the road of programing and I am now a Full-Stack software engineer!
 Through self-study and enrolling in a coding Bootcamp at University of Riverside California, I have acquired a solid foundation in both frontend and backend technologies and languages, as well as the superpower to :star:*sit at my desk for 10 hours straight*:star:.
-My goals in life include becoming a senior full-stack developer,  creating something that revolutionizes the world, and living long enough to play GTA6 :eye::lips::eye:.
+My goals in life include becoming a senior full-stack software engineer,  creating something that revolutionizes the world, and living long enough to play GTA6 :eye::lips::eye:.

 ## 🌐 Socials: